taylornielson22/Neuralink/index.md

   Essentially plug camera into visual cortex and stimulate thousands of electrodes to reproduce the visual image.
 Musk stated that Supervision could be achieved by adjusting the frequency and sensor, giving the user ultraviolet, infrared, or radar vision.

 ### Telepathy
   The brain puts a tremendous amount of its mental energy in translating thoughts into words and is often inefficient.
-Nueralink predicts to produce better communication by implementing the ability to send our true thoughts.
+Neuralink predicts to produce better communication by implementing the ability to send our true thoughts.

  ### Unlocking Creativity
  There is "a lot of untapped creativity" in each person due to the brains inefficient translation of thoughts.
 For an example, if someone thought of a beautiful detailed scene, it would take years for someone to craft or paint if they even had the ability to.
 With enough electrodes, those raw concepts could be decoded to "show people primitive versions of music or even 3D model for engineering.”

   ### Save Memories as Repositories
   Memories fade as time passes, even the ones we cherish the most.
-Nueralink proposed the possibility of saving memories in repositories like we do with music.
+Neuralink proposed the possibility of saving memories in repositories like we do with music.
 A user would be able to go back and revisited the memory.
 This would also lead to solving cognitive disorders like Alzheimer’s.

   ### Eliminate Physical Pain
   There are many diseases that contribute a lot of pain to the patient, and even the treatments can be painful.
-Nueralink devices could play a crucial role in minimizing the physical pain felt by those with painful diseases.
+Neuralink devices could play a crucial role in minimizing the physical pain felt by those with painful diseases.

   ###  Disease Prediction
    Not only will the device pick up on electrical signals in the brain, but chemical cues as well.
 Informing the user ahead of time will lead them to take early action and hopefully prevent the disease.